 To sum up then,

-- Death is not an inevitable event.
+- As we discussed in Is Death Inevitable, death is not an inevitable event.
 When we declare someone dead, all we are saying is we don’t know anymore how to repair the damage to that person’s body.
 Your death is the level of knowledge of people around you.
 If we spend enough resources to improve our knowledge, there is no reason why each one of us could not live indefinitely, barring severe accidents or voluntary death.

 - Humans have evolved (or were created) with a very strong survival instinct.
 Our survival depends directly on the resources we have available.
 As the planet becomes crowded and resources become scarce, it is inevitable that there will be resource-wars, followed by water-wars and food-wars.
 We are already witnessing resource-wars today.
 Once the water-wars and food-wars start, civilization as we know it will cease to exist.
 It is imperative for us to dedicate every possible resource towards developing the technologies and equipment necessary for colonizing other nearby planets and moons.